 The mission of the MDC is to excel in the care of movement disorders patients and related research.
 We accomplish this mission by:

-The MDC is a Rocky Mountain region's largest specialty care provider for more than 7,000 patients annually.
-IN addition to our outpatient visits, our practitioners provide specialized services.
+The MDC is the Rocky Mountain region's largest specialty care provider for more than 7,000 patients annually.
+In addition to our outpatient visits, our practitioners provide specialized services.
 Those services include deep brain stimulation, high-intensity focused ultrasound, opportunities to participate in clinical trials, botulinum toxin injections, physical therapy, occupational therapy, speech therapy, neuropsychological testing, and psychiatric services.

-Our team engages in a wide variety of educational activities which include mentoring graduate, medical, and post-doctoral students and neurology residents; educating the next generation of movement disorders neurologists through our fellowship program; and providing education events for local primary care physicians and neurologists.
+Our team engages in various educational activities, including mentoring graduate, medical, and post-doctoral students and neurology residents; educating the next generation of movement disorders neurologists through our fellowship program; and providing education events for local primary care physicians and neurologists.

 The physicians and other practitioners of the MDC are leaders in community outreach.
 They speak to support groups and work with the region's movement disorders community organizations to provide the most up-to-date information.
 The MDC also hosts annual educational symposia for patients, care partners, and families.